 \section{Introduction}

 Understanding the collective dynamics of brain networks has been a long standing question and continues to remain elusive.
-Many symptoms of the brain diseases such as schizophrenia, epilepsy, autism, and Alzheimer's disease (AD) have shown possible connections with abnormally high levels of synchrony in neural activity \cite{uhlhaas2006neural,uhlhaas2010abnormal}.
+Many symptoms of the brain diseases such as schizophrenia, epilepsy, autism, and Alzheimer's disease (AD) have shown possible connections with abnormally high levels of synchrony in neural activity \cite{uhlhaas2006neural}.
 The mechanisms underlying the emergence of this synchronous behaviour, is often attributed to the higher order interactions that occur at multiple topological scales \cite{park2013structural,betzel2017multi}.
-The higher order interactions are evidenced across multiple spatial scales in neuroscience such as collective firing of neurons \cite{uhlhaas2009neural}, simultaneous activation of multiple brain regions during cognitive tasks \cite{pessoa2014understanding}.
+The higher order interactions are evidenced across multiple spatial scales in neuroscience such as collective firing of neurons \cite{uhlhaas2006neural}, simultaneous activation of multiple brain regions during cognitive tasks \cite{pessoa2014understanding}.
 The consideration of higher-order interactions can be highly informative for understanding neuronal synchronisation and co-activation of brain areas at different scales of the network \cite{ghorbanchian2021higher}.
-Therefore uncovering and characterizing the dynamically changing structural and functional organization of brain networks across multiple resolutions is crucial.